Jacob52210/JSONserver/README.md

-# JSONserver
-Using a fake RESTful API to practice CRUD operations.
+# This is an application to demonstrate my MERN abilities and comprehension.